The William Fletcher tertiary grants for talented young artists

 1. Either photography or computer generated art may be one of your majors, but neither in its own right is an eligible discipline for this Grant, although either may be included as a minor element of a work (eg, a collage) submitted for assessment.

 2. Neither an Honours student who has already won a WFF Grant in Year 3, nor one enrolled in a master’s or doctoral course, is eligible, unless a special financial need is established.
 Please email the secretary to ask if you would be eligible.

-• National Art School • National Institute of Dramatic Art • Sydney College of the Arts (USyd) • Southern Cross University • University of Newcastle (Fine Art and Design/Illustration disciplines) • University of Wollongong
+• National Art School • National Institute of Dramatic Art • Southern Cross University • University of Newcastle (Fine Arts and Natural Illustration disciplines)

 In each institution, the Head of School has nominated a member of staff to be the Contact person who will help you, if necessary.
 See below.